Skatteetaten/architect/README.md

 # Introduction

-Architect is a tool for building Docker images.
-It accepts a software deliverable as input, usually a Maven artifact containing a runnable application, and builds a Docker image using the deliverable as the main component of the build context.
+Architect is a tool for building container images.
+It accepts a software deliverable as input, usually a Maven artifact containing a runnable application, and builds a container image using the deliverable as the main component of the build context.

 Architect was designed with the OpenShift Custom Build Strategy in mind.